ZipCodeCore/Maven.TC-Casino/README.md

 ## Specs
 * This repo contains a file named [UML.pdf](https://github.com/Zipcoder/CR-MacroLabs-OOP-Casino/blob/master/UML.pdf)
 * The UML displays 2 interfaces which you have to create: `Game`, and `Gamble`
  * Each Game must implement the `Game` interface
  * Games that involve gambling should implement `Gamble`.
+* The project should include some concept of
+ * `Player` class
+  * `Player` objects should be created upon input from a user.
+ * `Game` interface
+  * Contract which ensures that a class enforces some aspect of _playing_.
+ * `Gamble` interface
+  * Contract which ensures that a class enforces some aspect of _waging money_.

 ## Developmental Notes
 * Go fish is a friendly game and should not involve gambling.